shabados/mobile/config/README.md

 _Currently, build configuration in [`fastlane/`](../fastlane) is not configurable through these files._

-Specific dotenv files can be loaded by Fastlane by supplying `app_env:name` as an option to any commands.
-For example, `fastlane ios build app_env:next` would load the variables from `config/.env.next` and make these available to the app.
+Specific dotenv files can be loaded by supplying an `ENVFILE` environment variable to any command.
+For example, `ENVFILE=config/.env.next fastlane ios build` would load the variables from `config/.env.next` and make these available to the app.

 ## Environments